laminar-protocol/flow-protocol-ethereum/generated-docs/docs/impls/FlowMarginProtocol.md

 ### [Function `openPosition(contract LiquidityPoolInterface _pool, contract FlowToken _base, contract FlowToken _quote, int256 _leverage, uint256 _leveragedHeld, uint256 _price)`](#FlowMarginProtocol-openPosition-contract-LiquidityPoolInterface-contract-FlowToken-contract-FlowToken-int256-uint256-uint256-)

 Open a new position with a min/max price.
+Trader must pay fees for first position.

 Set price to 0 if you want to use the current market price.

 #### Parameters: